Lloyds Banking Group

 Migration & Hardening

-Progressive migration of screening workloads onto the platform with parallel running, performance validation, and operational handover.
+Migration of screening workloads onto the platform with parallel running, performance validation, and operational handover.

 Ongoing Evolution